Deep Reference Priors: What is the best way to pretrain a model?: Methods

 The reference prior objective is conceptually simple but it is difficult to implement it directly using deep networks and modern datasets.
 We next discuss some practical tricks that we have developed.

-\textbf{(1) Order of the prior $n$ versus the number of samples} \citet{bernardo1979reference} set the order of the prior $n$ to be the same as the number of samples.
-We make a distinction between the two and restrict our experiments to order $n = 2,3$.
-Mathematically, this amounts to computing averages in~\cref{eq:ref_pin} or~\cref{eq:ref_ssl} over only sets of $n$ samples at a time rather than all of them.
+\paragraph{(1) Order of the reference prior $n$ versus the number of samples} \citet{bernardo1979reference} set the order of the prior $n$ to be the same as the number of samples.
+We observe that both do not have to be identical and make a distinction between the two.
+In our expierments, we restrict the order to $n = 2,3$.
+Mathematically, this amounts to computing averages in~\cref{eq:ref_pin} or~\cref{eq:ref_ssl} over only sets of $n$-tuples.
 This significantly reduces the class of models considered in the reference prior by \emph{pretending} that there is a small number of samples available for training the task---which is useful, and also true in practice, for over-parametrized deep networks.
 This choice is also motivated by the low-dimensional structure in the reference prior in~\cref{fig:manifold_boundary}.
 Note that we are \emph{not} restricting to small order $n$ for computational reasons, i.e., computing the expectation over all classes $\yn$ in~\cref{eq:ref_ssl} can be done in a single forward pass.

-\textbf{(2) Using cross-entropy loss to bias particles towards good parts of the weight space} The posterior~\cref{eq:bayes_posterior_predictive_distribution} suggests that we should first compute the prior, and then weight each particle by the likelihood of the labeled data.
+\paragraph{(2) Using cross-entropy loss to bias particles towards good parts of the weight space} The posterior~\cref{eq:bayes_posterior_predictive_distribution} suggests that we should first compute the prior, and then weight each particle by the likelihood of the labeled data.
 In practice, we combine these two steps into a single objective \beq{ \aed{ \max_\pi \g I_\pi(w; \yu, \xu) + \E_{w \sim \pi}\sbr{\log p(\yn \mid \xn, w)}, } } where $\g$ is a hyper parameter, $\xn, \yn$ are labeled samples. \cref{eq:ref_mi_ce} allows us to directly obtain particles that both have high probability under the prior and a high likelihood.
 This is different from the correct Bayesian posterior (which would set $\g = 1$, we use $\g = 1/2$) but it is a trick often employed in the SSL literature.
 The second term restricts the search space for the particles in $\pi(w)$.